-Requires little or no parental supervision
+It requires little or no parental supervision

 Learners enter their log-in details, put on their headphones and listen to the built-in training guide.
 After the first session, most TTRS users are able to follow the program with little to no parental supervision.

-Builds focus and concentration
+It builds focus and concentration

 TTRS has a distraction free interface.
 Modules are short enough to help learners build momentum but just the right length to keep their attention.
 The program also opens to the last completed module so a user can get started typing as soon as he or she signs in!

-Boosts confidence and self-esteem
+It boosts confidence and self-esteem

 TTRS ask learners to correct mistakes as they go, to ensure successful completion of every module.
 Over time learners gain confidence as they see they are working hard and getting results.
 Emerging typing skills can also be a big confidence booster for online writing projects.

 It doesn't look or feel like a literacy solution